andrewarrow/t1m3l1n3/README.md

 # Which one wins?

 They both co-exist but you vote with your attention and your wallet.
-You can choose to accept the CLT chain where most of your friends are.
+You can choose to accept the TLZ chain where most of your friends are.
 You can chose to spend your $5 a month node on the chain you like.
 You can even get two nodes and spend $10 a month or as much as you want.